Delayed Hawkes birth-death processes: Scaling limit with stretched sojourn times

-For the next lemmas, we define a process $\tilde N^T_\alpha$, which is just a delayed Hawkes process with service times stretched out by a factor $T^\alpha$.
-We emphasise that we do \textit{not} contract time, yet.
-The next three lemmas are counterparts to \cite[Lemma 2, 4, 5]{Bacry}. \begin{lemma} Let $\alpha\in[0,1)$, $T,t\geq0$.
-For each a.s. finite stopping time $S$, we have \end{lemma} \begin{proof} The proof is a modification of the proof of \cite[Lemma 2]{Bacry}.
-Their first display would read after which it comes down to performing calculations similar to the ones performed in (\ref{h switching order int}). \end{proof}
+For the next lemmas, we define a process $\tilde N^T_\alpha$, which is `simply' a delayed Hawkes process with sojourn times stretched out by a factor $T^\alpha$.
+We emphasize that we do \textit{not} contract time, yet.
+The next three lemmas can be seen as suitable counterparts of \cite{Bacry}, Lemmas~2, 4 and 5, respectively. \begin{lemma} Let $\alpha\in[0,1)$, $T,t\geq0$.
+For each a.s.\ finite stopping time $S$, we have \end{lemma} \begin{proof} The proof is a modification of the proof of \cite{Bacry}, Lemma~2.
+Their first display would read after which it comes down to performing calculations similar to the ones performed in Eqn.~\eqref{h switching order int}. \end{proof}